bradfordharrison2606/blog/_posts/2024-08-11-EmblemRoy.md

 <details>
 <summary> Explanation </summary>

-Roy's <b>Blazing Lion</b> is focused on wide, AOE damage.
+Roy's <b>Blazing Lion</b> is focused on wide, AOE Damage.
 If Sigurd's Override is "Long Sword", then Blazing Lion is "Wide Sword". <br><br>

-Blazing Lion doesn't deal any extra damage, even with Unit Bonuses.
-All it does is hit up to 3 adjacent enemies who standing side by side in a row/column.
-However, the other half of this attack is the interesting part as it sets an area on <b>Fire</b> (the row with the 3 enemies and the 2 rows behind them).
-Engage has many different Terrain Effects (One Emblem we get later is all about manipulating Terrain) and Fire happens to be one of the better ones.
-Not only does Fire heavily slow down movement (both yours and the enemy's), but also deals 10 Damage to them if they start their turn on a Fire space.
-Because of this, if you're planning on using Blazing Lion, it's best to have Roy's bearer move last on your turn to not impede your other units with the flames he creates.
-Below are visual references for how the Class Bonuses affect Blazing Lion.
+Even with Class Bonuses, Blazing Lion does not deal any extra damage.
+All it does is hit up to 3 adjacent enemies who are standing side by side in a row/column.
+However, the after-effects of this attack are the interesting part.
+After dealing damage, Blazing Lion sets an area on Fire (The row with the 3 enemies hit by the attack and the 2 rows behind them).
+Engage has many different Terrain Effects (One Emblem you receive later specializes in manipulating Terrain Effects) and Fire/Flame tiles are one of the better ones.
+Not only do Flame Tiles heavily slow down movement (both yours and the enemy's), but they also deal a flat 10 Damage if someone begins their turn on a Flame Tile. <br><br>

-You should know the drill by now with Engage Attacks.
-Smash Weapons = Higher Damage. <br><br>
+Because of this, if you're planning on using Blazing Lion, it's best to have Roy's bearer move last on your turn to not hinder your other units with the flames he creates.
+As with other Engage Attacks, if you want to maximize the damage of Blazing Lion, it's best used with Smash Weapons like Steel or Silver Blades. <br><br>

-Dragons turn Blazing Lion's "Wide Sword" into "Life Sword" which lets them hit up to 6 enemies if you can line them up right and Mystical Units just set a larger area on Fire while attacking the same amount of enemies (3). <br><br>
+As stated previously, Class Bonuses do not give Blazing Lion any extra damage.
+Instead, they affect the Area of Effect of either the attack itself or the Flame Tiles left behind afterward.
+Below are visual references for how the Class Bonuses work.
+Dragons turn Blazing Lion's "Wide Sword" into "Life Sword" which lets them hit up to 6 enemies if you can line up right.
+Mystical Units just set a larger area on fire while attacking the same amount of enemies as the default version, three (3).

 <table>
   <tr>